FOOD JUSTICE

 Do you like affordable, organic, and locally grown food?

-Starting on Spring 2023, visit us every Thursday at the CATA Community Garden in Bridgeton, NJ, at 80 Church St. from 5:00 PM - 7:00 PM for our Community Market Day.
+Visit us every Thursday at the CATA Community Garden in Bridgeton, NJ, at 80 Church St. from 5:00 PM - 7:00 PM for our Community Market Day.
 Throughout the season, we will have fresh organic produce for sale at affordable prices.

 All proceeds from sales support the garden and CATA's Food Justice work.
 Check out our Facebook page each week to see what we have harvested and have available.